#Study_Abroad

 How to Study in Canada?

-International students planning to study in Canada need to consider the following five steps to get started.
-Find the infographic below to know the process.
+International students aspiring to study in Canada should follow these five essential steps to begin their journey.
+Refer to the infographic below for a clear overview of the process.

 how to study in canada infographic